 If you have been charged with a crime, or found guilty of a crime, then you will have a record of these incidents on your criminal record — generally, for the rest of your life.
-However, there are some opportunities that may arise for people with blemishes on their criminal records to either keep the general public from gaining access to this information through an Order of Non-Disclosure, which seals the record or by having the information completely removed from the record by expungement.
+However, there are some opportunities that may arise for people with blemishes on their criminal records to either keep the general public from gaining access to this information through an Order of Non-Disclosure, which seals the record, or by having the information completely removed from the record by expungement.

 There are many different requirements for having an arrest either sealed or expunged, which the team at Cole Paschall Law will be happy to help you navigate if you believe that you qualify.
 Read more below about some crimes that can be expunged from your criminal record in Texas, and contact us today for a free initial consultation about your specific situation.
-We will be able to discuss the circumstances of your arrest, the charges, and findings of the court, and ultimately determine the most appropriate course of action for you moving forward.
-We have a history of experience as criminal defense attorneys in Fort Worth, and this experience will be a great asset for you as you work to move forward from the mistakes you had made in the past.
+We will be able to discuss the circumstances of your arrest, the charges, and the findings of the court, and ultimately determine the most appropriate course of action for you moving forward.
+We have a history of experience as criminal defense attorneys in Fort Worth, and this experience will be a great asset for you as you work to move forward from the mistakes you have made in the past.

 What is an Expungement?

-An expunction is a legal process that effectively removes an arrest from an individuals criminal record.
+An expunction is a legal process that effectively removes an arrest from an individual’s criminal record.
 When the arrest is expunged, it essentially means that it never happened in the first place.
 This may cover everything including the arrest, charges, or convictions for the specific crime in question.

 There are some very specific criteria that must be met in order for a criminal record to qualify for expunction, and in most cases, it is far more likely to have the record sealed than entirely removed.
 However, you can read more below about what these criteria are: